 Living a Life of Faith, Energised by Love

 These last weeks, we’ve been swamped with ideas for what to do with children.
-Now the school term is over!
-But here are some suggestions for exploring a story from the Bible together during the holidays.
+Here are some suggestions for exploring a story from the Bible together during the holidays.
 If you can’t source the suggested materials, use what’s available at home!

 If you’ve got a Bible you can find this story in Luke chapter 10 verses 38 to 42.

 Jesus and his friends often travelled around the country meeting up with people and talking with them.
 Sometimes Jesus would tell stories to crowds of people.
 Occasionally he made sick people well or helped them in other ways.
 His disciples would travel with him.

 Jesus also had a few special friends, people he could relax with, people who welcomed him into their home - friends like the two sisters, Martha and Mary along with their brother, Lazarus.
 They lived near to Jerusalem in a place called Bethany.

 Talk about and, if possible, find photos of any family or celebrities you know, with at least two sisters.
 Draw them or simply make a list.
 Who is the older sister?
 What’s it like to be an older or younger sister?
 What’s the age gap between them?
 You could add in a brother to expand the conversation.

 Martha met Jesus at the door.
 She was so pleased to welcome him.
 He was her favourite guest.
 She made sure his feet had been washed after walking on the dusty road.
 She did the same for his disciples too.
 For several minutes she was so busy making sure everyone was comfortable.

 “Let me get you something to drink,” she said.
 But she felt rather flustered.
 As happy as she was to welcome Jesus, he had come with all his disciples.
 They all needed to be looked after.
 There were so many of them.
 She bustled into her kitchen.